Jaka Ihbeisheh

-Jaka Ihbeisheh (ياكا حبيشة; born 29 August 1986) is a retired Palestinian professional footballer.
+Jaka Ihbeisheh (ياكا حبيشة; born 29 August 1986) is a retired footballer.
+Born in Slovenia, he represented Palestine internationally.

 International career

 In 2014, Ihbeisheh made his debut for the Palestinian national team.
-He was included in the Palestinian squad for the 2015 AFC Asian Cup and scored the nation's first ever Asian Cup goal, during a 5–1 defeat against Jordan in the group stage.
+He was included in the Palestinian squad for the 2015 AFC Asian Cup and scored the nation's first ever Asian Cup goal, which was also his first international goal, during a 5–1 defeat against Jordan in the group stage.